magicmonkey/lifxjs/Protocol.md

 After finding a controller bulb, open a TCP connection to it on port 56700.
 All commands are sent down this stream.

+The commands to change the colour are sent with packet type 0x66.

+### Packet type 0x66

+ * Byte  32:      0x66
+ * Bytes 33 - 36: Always zeroes.
+ * Bytes 37 - 38: These are the "hue" (ie the colour), and are the only bytes which change when rotating the colour wheel in the iPhone app.
+It wraps around at 0xff 0xff back to 0x00 0x00 which is a primary red colour.
+ * Bytes 39 - 40: Always 0xff 0xff (maybe saturation? ie the "amount" or depth
+                  of the colour).
+ * Bytes 41 - 42: These are the "luminance" (ie the brightness)
+ * Bytes 43 - 44: Unknown, but these seem to always be 0xac 0x0d
+ * Bytes 45 - 46: Unknown, but these seem to be 0x90 0x01 or 0x13 0x05
+ * Bytes 47 - 48: Unknown, but always zeroes

 ## Feedback messages